romainsauvez/angulator/README.md

 ## Install

-Put the script in the app folder of your Angular Project
+Add the script in the app folder of your Angular Project

 ##  Use